KacieAhmed/Alchemy-TakeHome/README.md

   ```

  **In the next step, we will be using a for loop to print out the fee information.**  Unfortunately, we can't access all of the fee information directly from the block.
 So we are forced to take a TXN from each block.
-Hence the line
+Hence the line:

   ```
 const txn = await listBlocks[i].transactions[0];